Back

 What is Metabolic Syndrome?

->>>> The Link Between Obesity and Sleep Apnea: Causes & Treatments
+>>> The Link Between Obesity and Sleep Apnoea: Causes & Treatments

 What are 5 symptoms of metabolic syndrome?

-Obstructive Sleep Apnea Syndrome and Metabolic Diseases
+Obstructive Sleep Apnoea Syndrome and Metabolic Diseases

-Obstructive sleep apnea syndrome (OSAS), especially in the context of morbid obesity, is closely linked to a range of metabolic disturbances.
+Obstructive sleep apnoea syndrome (OSAS), especially in the context of morbid obesity, is closely linked to a range of metabolic disturbances.
 One such condition is obesity hypoventilation syndrome, often accompanied by OSAS.
 Affected individuals typically experience excessive daytime sleepiness and loud snoring, along with clinical signs like cyanosis, rales, right heart strain, and elevated neck circumference.
 These patients exhibit daytime hypercapnia and hypoxemia and often have coexisting conditions such as hypertension and insulin resistance.

-Obstructive sleep apnea syndrome may significantly contribute to the development of metabolic syndrome by activating sympathetic pathways, increasing leptin and aldosterone, promoting insulin resistance, and inducing oxidative stress.
+Obstructive sleep apnoea syndrome may significantly contribute to the development of metabolic syndrome by activating sympathetic pathways, increasing leptin and aldosterone, promoting insulin resistance, and inducing oxidative stress.
 These shared mechanisms also increase cardiovascular disease risks

-Severe Obstructive Sleep Apnea and Metabolic Syndrome
+Severe Obstructive Sleep Apnoea and Metabolic Syndrome

-Sleep Apnea and Metabolic Syndrome treatments
+Sleep Apnoea and Metabolic Syndrome treatments

 Lifestyle Changes